 Yesterday we hosted a little Easter Tea Party for lunch, with lots of family favourites, that I thought I’d share.
-Turkey or Ham is great, but this made for a nice change and it was so, so yummy.
+A big turkey or ham traditional Easter dinner is great, but this made for a nice change and it was so, so yummy.

 I used pretty pink depression glass tea cups and pulled out all the matching serving pieces too.

 We started with finger sandwiches, veggies and dip, and some pickles.
-We had cucumber with cream cheese, chicken salad cups, egg salad on mini croissants, and olive tapenade, goat’s cheese and roasted red pepper on a baguette.
-They were so, so good.
+We had cucumber with cream cheese, chicken salad cups -see our recipe here, egg salad on mini croissants, and olive tapenade, goat’s cheese and roasted red pepper sandwiches on a baguette.
+They were all so, so good.

 We also had some other sweets.
 I made shortbread (see the recipe I shared before here), and these sweet chocolate nests, an Easter favourite.
-I also made some little tarts, some mini jam ones, and some butter tarts.
+I also made some little tarts, some mini jam ones, and some butter tarts -find my butter tart recipe here.
 The other little treat was these precious chocolate cheese cake eggs.
 I was inspired by Steph at Raspberri Cupcakes, and used her recipe for the cheesecake filling.
 For the centre I used a little pear jam, with a few drops of yellow food colouring.
 The guests oh-ed and awe-ed over them.
 And they were really easy, and since they’re no-cook, my 8 year old daughter did most of it herself.

 Everything was washed down with lots of tea.
 It was so yummy, and with all these pretty pastels, it made it feel like spring which I’m sure is coming any day now. 😉